About Administrative & Regulatory Law

 Faculty

-Here are some of the full-time faculty who teach or have an interest in this subject area:
+Here are some of the faculty who teach or have an interest in this subject area:

 In addition to our full-time faculty, the Law School's adjunct faculty members — prominent practicing lawyers and judges — bring their specialized knowledge and experience to the classroom.
 Filter by "Adjunct" in the Law School Directory for a full list.